-This is the procedure for upgrading to a minor or major version of the PHP scripting language on a FreeBSD server.
-Tested with PHP 7.3 to 7.4 on FreeBSD 12 and PHP 7.4 to 8.0 on FreeBSD 12.3.
-Updated 2022-11-29.
+This is the procedure for upgrading to a minor or major version of the PHP scripting language and its PHP extensions and Apache module on a FreeBSD web server.

 PHP release announcements.